Geoplexity/CanonicalTopDownDRPlanner/README.md

 Sample dot files are available in the `test_files` directory.

 ### License ###
-CayMos is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Canonical Top Down DR Planner is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.